ARM-software/psa-arch-tests/secure-debug/README.md

 Follow the instructions in the subsequent sections to get a copy of the source code on your local machine and build the tests. <br/>
-See [Arm Authenticated Debug Access Control Test Suite User guide](docs/Arm_Authenticated_Debug_Access_Control_Test_Suite_User_Guide.pdf) to get details on the steps involved in porting the test suite to your platform.
+See [Arm Authenticated Debug Access Control Test Suite User guide](docs/Arm_Authenticated_Debug_Access_Control_Test_Suite_User_Guide.pdf) to get details on the steps involved in running the test suite on your platform.
 This test suite is provided as a separate directory within the psa-arch-tests repository.

 ### Prerequisites